curegit/line-sticker-downloader/README.md

 ## Notes

 - The size of a download page (CGI) may be slightly large because the PHP program outputs a lot of dummy data so that a server sends document data continuously and a browser refreshes the screen.
-- Sticker resources are located in public web directories, so anyone can access them easily and legally (for private use only).
+- The sticker resources are located in public web directories, so anyone can access them easily and legally (for private use only).
 - A few packages contain broken PNGs in iPhone stickers, missing important metadata.
 These stickers can't open with most applications, but there is a solution.
 Open them with macOS's Preview application and export as new images.
 The exported images may be valid forms.

 ## Related